payador/Scrath/README.md

 $ruby webserver.rb
 ```
 And follow the debugging messages

+# Mobile Development
+Build for FirefoxOS, Scrath2 can help the developer building front-end interfaces for any HTML5 Mobile application.
+The Mobile version is very small in bundle but keep the idea of plugins.
+THE MOBILE VERSION IS UNDER DEVELOPMENT!!!

 # How to use
 A simply documentation of how to use S2 in your projects and made a easier and fast web development/prototyping.